Zeppe-Lin Codebook

 3.2.3.2.
 Step-by-Step Rootfs Creation

-1. Configure: Edit /etc/mkrootfs/config (as root) to set key parameters like:
+1. Configure: Edit /etc/mkrootfs/config (as root) and set:

 2. Build: Run the command below to prepare the filesystem, check dependencies, and create the tarball:

-sudo mkrootfs -BCT
+sudo mkrootfs -BCTv

 3.2.3.3.
 Optional Cleanup